viion/lodestone-php/README.md

 Small lodestone parser built in PHP.
 The goals are to be **extremely fast** and very lightweight memory, a single character parse should be under 3mb memory.
 This is built for parsing thousands of characters a minute.

-This Project needs some cleaning up and decoupling from my XIVSync service, so it might not work out the box...
-Not tested

 On the very first parse, if XIVDB data is required it will download it.
 It will then be cached in an `xivdb.json` file.
 You can run:

 ```php